Fighting Mental Health Stigma - It's Not Because You're "Weak"

 Treatment Discontinuation

 "I don't want anyone to know I'm taking medication."
 "I'm afraid of being found out that I'm seeing a doctor."
 Fear of stigma makes it difficult to continue treatment.
-About 50% of people who stop taking antidepressants on their own cite stigma as one of the reasons.
+Many people who stop taking antidepressants on their own cite stigma as one of the reasons.
+Abruptly discontinuing antidepressants can cause withdrawal symptoms and worsen the condition.
 (You can deepen your understanding through books on mental health stigma)

 The Vicious Cycle of Self-Stigma